-Felix Ritchie
+Felix Ritchie\

-Office for National Statistics, Cardiff Road, Newport, South Wales NP10 8XG Email: felix.ritchie@ons.gov.uk
+\ Office for National Statistics, Cardiff Road, Newport, South Wales NP10 8XG Email: felix.ritchie@ons.gov.uk

 Abstract: There is an increasing demand for access to raw confidential data, and NSIs have responded by setting up controlled research facilities.
 However, the most common approaches to statistical disclosure detection and control (SDDC) struggle to accommodate the infinite variety of outputs produced in research environments.
-The main problems are designing statistical disclosure control (SDC) rules for unknown transformations of the data, and in managing the potential volume of outputs needing review.
+The main problems are designing SDC rules for unknown transformations of the data, and in managing the potential volume of outputs needing review.

 Research facilities need a different approach to SDDC.
-In the UK, ONS has developed an approach based around classes of output, where the time devoted to checking outputs can be concentrated on the more unsafe outputs.
+In the UK, ONS has developed an approach based on (1) an active training programme for researchers (2) SDC rules based around classes of output, where the time devoted to checking outputs can be concentrated on the more unsafe outputs.